dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 registered to the CMS VO, including in VORMS.
 All transfers will take place using your own personal certificate.

+(If you are in a hurry to set things up or to try things out, you may wish to skip this section and come back to the certificate management once you have all the rest running fine.
+Just create a normal grid proxy certificate and off you go.)

 We recommend obtaining a service or host certificate, loading a long-lived personal proxy into myproxy, then using the service certificate to renew a short-lived proxy which is then used by the